publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 ## Abstract
 Masters students in the Oxford International Centre for Publishing  (OICP) at Oxford Brookes University get a chance to design and produce a book of one of Shakespeare’s plays and then further develop this as a web site and various eBook  formats.

 Using Shakespeare’s plays (content in the public domain) helps me, as the tutor for these students,  provide all the experience necessary to build wonderful publishable artefacts.
-They can choose any of Shakespeare’s plays apart from A Midsummer Night’s Dream; this is the play that I use to demonstrate the various assignments.
+They can choose from any of Shakespeare’s plays apart from *A Midsummer Night’s Dream*; this is the play that I use to demonstrate the various assignments.

 ## Introduction
 I have been teaching digital publishing at Oxford Brookes University since 1995, and, un-surprisingly, I have needed to change focus and digital tools many times.
 From CD-ROM to web, from Macromedia Director to InDesign— you know what I mean.
 We talked of SGML and Aldus Pagemaker, now we talk of POD (Print On Demand), ePub and XML.